+It's time to deck the halls!
+Which means that holly will soon be everywhere!
 Holly is a well-known evergreen shrub featured in gardens all over the country.
-It is also a ubiquitous symbol of the Christmas season, in song, on cards and even woven into garlands that make their way onto fireplace lintels in many homes.
-While holly is an attractive plant, it should be kept well away from your pets.
-Holly berries and leaves can both leave a bad taste in your dog’s mouth, should the dog ever try to eat them.
+It is also a ubiquitous symbol of the Christmas season, in song, on cards and even woven into garlands that make their way onto fireplace mantels in many homes.
+If you're planning on decorating your home with live holly plants, you should take care to make sure they are secure and out of reach of your pet, since they are toxic to dogs.

-Holly is toxic to dogs.
-It is a lovely decoration in the garden and in the home, with its contrast between the deep green leaves and the bright red berries.
-However, certain chemicals in holly, called ilicin, saponins and methylxanthines, make both the leaves and the berries toxic to dogs.
-According to the Stihl website, a dog can eat up to five berries with relatively minor effects.
+Holly is toxic to dogs, reports the U.S. Food and Drug Administration.
+Yes, it is a lovely decoration in the garden and in the home, but certain chemicals in holly, called ilicin, saponins, and methylxanthines, make both the leaves and the berries toxic to dogs.
+A dog can eat up to five berries with relatively minor effects.
 If your dog consumes larger quantities of berries, it may need medical attention.

 According to the Apple Lake Animal Hospital, if caught quickly enough, toxicity caused by eating holly leaves can be treated at home with relative ease.
 Early treatment involves fluid therapy: replacing the fluids lost through vomiting and diarrhea.
 Keep a close eye on your pet until it recovers fully.
 Call your pet's veterinarian to determine if it is necessary to bring your pet into the office before beginning home treatment or if its condition worsens.